Actions And Clinical Pharmacology

 In a small number of case reports, substantial increases in blood pressure during ERT have been attributed to idiosyncratic reactions to estrogens.
 In a large, randomized, placebo-controlled clinical trial, a generalized effect of ERT on blood pressure was not seen.
 Elevation of blood pressure in previously normotensive or hypertensive patients should be investigated and HRT therapy may have to be discontinued.

 Estrogens should be used with caution in individuals with disease that can predispose to severe hypocalcemia.

-Because estrogens/progestins may cause some degree of fluid retention, patients with conditions which might be influenced by this factor, such as cardiac or renal dysfunction, warrant careful observation when estrogens are prescribed.
+Because estrogens/progestins may cause some degree of fluid retention, patients with conditions which might be influenced by this factor, such as cardiac, renal dysfunction, epilepsy or asthma, warrant careful observation when estrogens are prescribed.

 Exacerbation of other conditions